Crypto Storage Guide: Complete Guide

 Understanding Multi-Sig

-Multi-signature (multi-sig) wallets require multiple private keys to authorise transactions, providing enhanced security through distributed control.
+Multi-signature (multi-sig) wallets require multiple cryptographic keys to authorise transactions, providing enhanced security through distributed control.
 This eliminates single points of failure and can protect against both external attacks and internal mistakes.

 Common multi-sig configurations: